hapax/hapax.github.io/assets/teaching.md

 **August 13, 2019.** *In the 21st century, higher-order mathematical
   skills are more important than ever before, but high school maths classes are dull, alienating and disempower students.
 How do we improve them, and plug some of the holes in the pipeline?
-I propose we make maths interesting!
-I illustrate this approach with differentiation.*
+I propose we make maths interesting!*

 ### Contents